GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 </details>

 <details>
-<summary style="font-size:20px;font-weight:bold">We have enhanced the login user experience for public officers in WOG ADD.</summary>
+<summary style="font-size:20px;font-weight:bold">Passwordless sign-in to TechPass for WOG users</summary>

 Public officers on WOG AAD are only required to do one number matching authentication step.